-This article is based on official information of Cryptocurrency Monthly Trade Data published by JVCEA (Japan Virtual and Crypto assets Exchange Association), which is a Self-Regulatory Organization named by Financial Services Agency in Japan.
+This article is based on official information of Cryptocurrency Monthly Trade Data published by JVCEA (Japan Virtual and Crypto Assets Exchange Association), which is a Self-Regulatory Organization named by the Financial Services Agency in Japan.
 Formerly known as the Japan Virtual Currencies Exchange Association, the organization has revised its name to its current one due to changes in Japan’s regulatory rules.

 JVCEA halted releasing their monthly stats on the Japanese crypto market back in February, presumably due to operational difficulties caused by COVID-19.
 Last week, they finally released the data for up until this February — right when the coronavirus shock started to hit the wider financial market.
 So the data may not be up-to-date, but we are going to take a look at some trends and findings in the pre-COVID-19 Japanese crypto market in this post.

 - Pre-COVID19 Japanese Market Showed the 4th Biggest Growth

 - What’s Going on with XRP?
 From 50% market dominance to 27%

 Japan’s Crypto Market Saw the Fourth Biggest Growth this January: What to Expect in the Following Months?